mendix/widgets-resources/packages-web/rich-text/README.md

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/rich-text/issues

+### Known issues
+Due to a bug in Mendix 7.6, the React lifecycle method componentWillUnmount is no longer called.
+This perpetuates events even after the widget has been destroyed, causing a noticeable effect on subsequent editor performance.
+It also prevents the onChange action from being called when a user navigates to a different page.
+This issue shall be fixed in Mendix 7.8

 ## Development
 Prerequisite: Install git, node package manager, webpack CLI, grunt CLI, Karma CLI